Troy Kingi

-Troy Kingi (born 1984) is a New Zealand musician from Northland, first receiving media attention when he appeared in the 2013 film Mt.
-Zion.
-Kingi is a multi-instrumentalist, is known for his 10/10/10 project: the plan to release 10 albums in 10 genres across 10 years.
+Troy Kingi (born 1984) is a New Zealand musician from Northland.

 Biography

 Troy Kingi was born 1 June 1984 in Rotorua, and was raised in Rotorua, Te Kaha and Kerikeri.
 Kingi is of Te Arawa, Ngāpuhi and Te Whānau-ā-Apanui descent.
 He began learning guitar at Te Aute College in Hawke's Bay, and formed his first band, Toll House, at Kerikeri High School.
 Toll House entered the Smokefreerockquest, winning the regional Northland competition.

 Since the early 2000s, Kingi has lived in Kerikeri.
 He studied at the Music and Audio Institute of New Zealand in Auckland, and on returning to Kerikeri fronted a number of short-lived bands, including Mongolian Deathworm, Kingkachoo, Troy Kingi and the Tigers, Full Moon Street and Typhoon Fools, while also working as a scuba instructor and fruit picking in Kerikeri orchards.
 Kingi's work with Typhoon Fools gained him more widespread attention, and led to him being cast in the film Mt.
 Zion (2013).
 Kingi also featured on the film's soundtrack, and after the film's release, toured New Zealand with the film's lead actor Stan Walker.
 Kingi released his first extended play in 2013.
 His appearance in Mt.
 Zion led to further work as an actor, including The Pā Boys (2014) and Hunt for the Wilderpeople (2016).
 Kingi collaborated on the Stan Walker song "Aotearoa" (2014), a song created part of a Te Wiki o te Reo Māori project for a song sung in Māori language to reach number one in New Zealand, something that had not been seen since Pātea Māori Club's "Poi E" in 1984.